mt7180/llm_validation/README.md

 ## Dynamically Structured Output

-is an experiment on how it may be possible to let the LLM create **dynamically structured output under fixed boundary conditions** - explicitely spoken: letting the LLM create a schema dynamically based on inner knowledge and the pydantic BaseModel.
+is an experiment on how it may be possible to let the LLM create **dynamically structured output under fixed constraints** - explicitely spoken: letting the LLM create a schema dynamically based on inner knowledge and the pydantic BaseModel.

 >The not entirely explicite solution used in this project leverages a combination of:
 >- the pydantic `create_model()` factory function,